QingliangLi/d3workshop/README.md

 ```

 ### Individual team bar charts
-Next we will start displaying our data on the graph.
+Next, we will start displaying our data on the graph.
 Ultimately, we want to show the progression of total games won for each baseball game over a period of time.
 Each team will be represented by a bar, text, logo and a label.

-To set up the groups, we must first create bars to contain the collective information for each team.
+To set up the teams, we must first create groups to contain the collective information for each team.

 In D3, instead of telling D3 what to do, think of it as you are telling D3 what you want.
-The following piece of code constructs bars for each of the teams.
+The following piece of code constructs groups for each of the teams.
 ```javascript
 let bar = svg.selectAll(".bar")
   .data(data)